In This Article

 Some links in this article are Amazon affiliate links.
 If you purchase through them, we may earn a small commission at no extra cost to you.
 See our full disclaimer.

 Food storage is where off-grid theory collides with off-grid reality.
-The theory says: store enough food for 12 months, rotate stock, be self-sufficient.
-The reality involves power budgets, equipment costs, spoilage rates, and the fact that not all preservation methods are equal for all foods.
+The theory says: preserve enough food for 12 months, rotate stock, be self-sufficient.
+The reality involves power budgets that can't support a chest freezer, equipment costs that range from zero to $5,000, spoilage rates that vary by method and storage conditions, and the inconvenient fact that no single preservation technique handles every category of food well.

 Method Comparison: The Numbers